pvint/fade9685/README.md

 ```
 ./fade9685 -b 1 -a 0x41 -c 0 -c 3 -c 14 -c 15 -l 4000
 ```
-Note that when fading outputs you can controll the fade rate with -s -s 30 or so gives a nice rate with a Pi Zero W.
+Note that when fading outputs you can control the fade rate with -s

+-s 30 or so gives a nice rate with a Pi Zero W.